 Viruses and bacteria can cause feather loss in some pet birds.
 Circovirus, which can cause loss of feathers on the head as well as elsewhere on the body and wings, is common in wild cockatoos.
 It is the same virus that causes ‘runner’ budgies and feather damage in a range of other species.
 Polyomavirus is another virus sometimes associated with feather loss.
 Skin infections from bacteria or yeasts can also lead to feather damage and bare patches on birds’ skin.

-Whatever the initial cause, if there is permanent damage to the feather follicle, birds may not regrow feathers even though the initial reason for the feather damage has past.
+Whatever the initial cause, if there is permanent damage to the feather follicle, birds may not regrow feathers even though the initial reason for the feather damage has passed.
 To ensure the best chance for feather regrowth, it is always a good idea to have pet birds with feather loss checked by a veterinarian as soon as the problem is noticed.
 While there are many different causes for the problem, only some of which have been mentioned here and not all are treatable, early intervention will provide the best chance for resolution of the problem.

 Your local Greencross Vets can check for a broad range of viral, bacterial and fungal infections that may be behind your bird’s plucking habit.